Theory and construction of Quasi-Monte Carlo rules for option pricing and density estimation: QMC analysis for Asian option with preintegration

 \section{QMC analysis for Asian option with preintegration}

-In this section we analyse the RMSE that results from approximating the integrals \eqref{eq:price}--\eqref{eq:pdf} by a randomly shifted lattice rule with a preintegration step.
+In this section we analyse the RMS error that results from approximating the integrals \eqref{GKSS:eq:price}--\eqref{GKSS:eq:pdf} by a randomly shifted lattice rule with a preintegration step.
 The lattice rules are constructed by using the CBC construction, where the input weights are specifically tailored to the $d$-dimensional integrands that are obtained \emph{after} preintegration.

-We now specialise to the function $\phi$ given by the average asset price \eqref{eq:phi}, and we set $\theta= x - \phi$ (and $x=K$) for estimating the fair price of the Asian put option or $\theta\equiv 1$ for estimating the cdf.
+We now specialise to the function $\phi$ given by the average asset price \eqref{GKSS:eq:phi}, and we set $\theta= x - \phi$ (and $x=K$) for estimating the fair price of the Asian put option or $\theta\equiv 1$ for estimating the cdf.
+In this case, we also have an explicit expression for the preintegrated fair price using \eqref{GKSS:eq:P_0} with $\theta=x-\phi$,